libplctag/libplctag/README.md

 TuxEIP code makes it seem.
 It turns out that there are a few basic complete packets with one dynamically sized part at the end.
 We were able to make our code a lot simpler and almost completely remove dynamic memory allocation from the library during normal operation.
+Note that this means we definitely do **not** support the whole CIP protocol!

 We copied no code from TuxEIP.
 Those areas that are similar are due to the necessities of coding the correct binary packet format.
-Where we had no other source, we tend to use the same element names as in TuxEIP where they appear to correspond with a named construct that is part of the actual CIP specification.
+Where we had no other source, we tend to use the same element names as in TuxEIP where they appear to correspond with some named construct that is part of the actual CIP specification (at least that is what we thought was happening since we do not have that specification).
 Where we had no clue, we made names up to fit what we thought was going on.

 We could only find a few tidbits of free information on the Internet about how